Elunaer/udemy/README.md

 ruby blackjack.rb
 ```
 I have made an in game currency of £100 to start things off.
 You can bet any amount as long as it's a whole number.
 If you enter a float number it will just round down
 (ie if you enter 20.5 it will only bet £20).
 It works just like a normal blackjack game where the dealer and player are given 2 cards each.
-Your aim is to get as closeto 21
+Your aim is to get as close to 21
 without going bust and beating the computers score.
 Each card has a value.
 J, Q & K have a value of 10, Ace has a value of either 11 or 1 depending on your card value at the
 time and then numbers 2 through 10 represent themselves.
 You can choose to stay at any point and the dealer has to get to a minimum card value of 17 before choosing to stay.
 The
 only issue being is that because it's very basic and not completely random if a dealers cards are at the value of 17 then they will always stay.